chcai/sta250win14/hw2/README.txt

-results*.rda's contain the results and systems info for the corresponding methods
+results*.rda's contain the results and systems info for the corresponding methods.

 report.doc is a work in progress report.

+times.png is in the report.

+plots.R makes plots (ignore).